FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

 traditional binary search, while guaranteeing the same results for deterministic systems.

-In practice two rates with distinct PLRs are commonly used for packet throughput measurements of NFV systems: Non Drop Rate (NDR) with PLR=0 and Partial Drop Rate (PDR) with PLR>0.
+In practice, two rates with distinct PLRs are commonly used for packet throughput measurements of NFV systems: Non Drop Rate (NDR) with PLR=0 and Partial Drop Rate (PDR) with PLR>0.
 The rest of this document describes MLRsearch with NDR and PDR pair as an example.